 Is it a non-partisan issue?

-PTAC is a non-partisan organization, so we can co-sponsor events that are not affiliated with any specific party.
-For example, we can and do co-host events that invite all candidates for school board to meet and talk to voters.
+We can co-sponsor events that are not affiliated with any specific party.
+For example, we co-host events that invite all candidates for school board to meet and talk to voters.
 We also co-sponsor and support events that are educational, such as programs related to health.
-The council also takes positions on non-partisan political issues such as bond measures, parcel taxes and propositions, etc.

 Is it consistent with prior positions taken by PTAC, the Sixth District PTA, or the state-wide PTA?